Sapp is a literary press based in NYC.

-In Meter-Wide Button, a jaded artist-in-residence roams the surface of an alien planet in the company of a team of virtual therapists provided to him through Universal Healthcare; a Midtown resident's bathroom conspires against her in her desperate quest for pleasure; a polyamorous kleptomaniac develops an obsession with organic food; and an aspiring teacher's employment at a school in the country devolves into a nightmare at the hands of an unexpected tormentor.
+In Meter-Wide Button a jaded artist-in-residence roams the surface of an alien planet in the company of a team of virtual therapists provided to him through Universal Healthcare: a Midtown resident's bathroom conspires against her in her desperate quest for pleasure; a polyamorous kleptomaniac develops an obsession with organic food, and an aspiring teacher's employment at a school in the country devolves into a nightmare at the hands of an unexpected tormentor.
 Lillian Paige Walton's surreal, genre-bending debut responds to the absurdities of art and writing, wading through snakes and scaling tiled bathroom walls to reveal the hilarity and horror of everyday living.

 a world where any small practice can become a societal meltdown and vibrance is suspicious.
 The writing is precise and dynamic.
 Walton creates a new way of witnessing the culture of chaos through a focused lens.
 This book offers a path to invigorate a deflated, controlled way of being."

-There are authors I mention when attempting to describe Meter-Wide Button - Amina Cain, Leonora Carrington, Clarice Lispector - but ultimately, Walton's work is alone, a voice so distinct and exacting as to conjure a reverie whose tone cannot be matched by any living creature.
+"There are authors I mention when attempting to describe Meter-Wide Button; Amina Cain, Leonora Carrington, Clarice Lispector; but ultimately, Walton's work is alone, a voice so distinct and exacting as to conjure a reverie whose tone cannot be matched by any living creature.
 I read a piece of hers and then wander my neighborhood, dazed, still dreaming of a blue tooth or an air conditioning unit or a single tube of orange lipstick.
 And though the pieces in Meter-Wide Button often horrify, I cannot help but feel soothed by an author who so acutely observes the exact moment when everything goes wrong.
 Loving and meticulous, terrifying and expansive, this book will echo long after it is set down."

-Lillian Paige Walton's Meter-Wide Button is a series of short snapshots of morphed memories and alternate realities that feel "weird but also familiar."
-The tribulations of creative practice become apparent in this collection of stories, where a fictitious universe of soul contemplation, sweltering work spaces, and space exploration missions comes to life.
-Descriptive, self-reflective, and at times visceral, Walton actualises spaces and characters that are compelling in their ordinariness and directness.
-The everyday becomes alien, and the unusual is domesticated and intimate."
+"Lillian Paige Walton's Meter-Wide Button is a series of short snapshots of morphed memories and alternate realities that feel weird but also familiar.
+The tribulations of creative practice become apparent in this collection of stories, where a fictitious universe of soul contemplation, sweltering workspaces, and space exploration missions come to life.
+Descriptive, self-reflective, and at times visceral, Walton actualizes spaces and characters that are compelling in their ordinariness and directness.
+The every day becomes alien, and the unusual is domesticated and intimate."